-The big innovation Ethereum brought is the smart contract.
+The big innovation Ethereum brought was the smart contract.

 Smart contracts are little programs that are established before launching a token, then stored on the blockchain.
 After you write the function’s characteristics, they will run autonomously, without anyone being able to modify them.

-Basically, a smart contract defines the condition on which all parties agree upon by using it.
-Also, smart contracts can contain various information, from the number of tokens, to even a type of insurance.
+Basically, a smart contract defines the condition upon which all parties agree by using it.
+Also, smart contracts can contain various information, from the number of tokens to even a type of insurance.

 In the beginning, creating a new smart contract and a token was a lot like reinventing the wheel.
 Almost every new token would necessitate special customization for an exchange, a wallet, or an app to communicate with it.